PakitoSec/cyvest/docs/getting-started/quickstart.md

 **Why the fluent helpers?**

 - Deterministic keys let you merge multiple builders without collisions.
-- Relationships infer default directions from STIX2 semantics.
+- Relationships default to bidirectional; override direction when you need hierarchy.

 ---